aws-samples/aws-analytics-reference-architecture/core/API.md

 ```

 - *Type:* number
+- *Default:* The BatchReplayer writes 100MB files maximum

+The maximum file size in Bytes written by the BatchReplayer.

 ---

 ### DataGeneratorProps <a name="DataGeneratorProps" id="aws-analytics-reference-architecture.DataGeneratorProps"></a>

 The properties for DataGenerator Construct.

+This construct is deprecated in favor of the [BatchReplayer]{@link BatchReplayer} construct

 #### Initializer <a name="Initializer" id="aws-analytics-reference-architecture.DataGeneratorProps.Initializer"></a>